 Model for Improvement

-The Model For Improvement (MFI) uses the Plan-Do-Study-Act (PDSA) cycle, a tried and tested approach to achieving successful change that offers the following benefits:
+The Model for Improvement (MFI) uses the Plan-Do-Study-Act (PDSA) cycle, a tried and tested approach that will achieve successful change and offers the following benefits:

-- It is a simple approach to change management that anyone can use
+- simple approach to change management that anyone can use

-- It reduces risk by testing small changes before wider implementation
+- reduces risk by testing small changes before wider implementation

-- It minimises resistance to change by starting with small changes
+- minimises resistance to change by starting with small changes

-- It helps foster team unity by creating shared goals
+- helps foster team unity by creating shared goals

-- It encourages individual creativity and ideas from team members.
+- encourages individual creativity and ideas from team members.

 How to use the MFI